rahmanasad027/resume_builder/README.md

 # Directory Structure
 This project is a Resume builder to build interactive resume for yourself.
-File directory is divided into Four main parts:
+File directory is divided into Two main parts:
+Frontend: containing all frontend code:
 1- Components: includes all the necessary components of this application.
 2- assets: includes things like images.
 3- zustand: includes state management with zustand library which is a light weight easy to use Redux like state management library.
 4- Api: this directory includes hooks for Api calls and an axios middleware.

+Backend: containing all backend code:
+ 1- test: directory contians tests for our API's.
+ 2- Routes: contains routes for sending and recieving data.
+ 3- Models: defines mongoose schema for documents.
+ 4- Controllers: Our actuall business logic is written here.

 ## Available Scripts

-In the project directory, you can run:
+In the project directory you can start servers for both frontend and backend.
+# For frontend:

+Navigate to frontend folder i.e. cd frontend. and type:

 ### `npm start`